Domus (magazine): From the 1990s to the present

 In April 2010, Alessandro Mendini returned as editor of Domus whose subtitle, "The new utopia," was a response to the current crisis: "The history of grand transformations in architecture and design is marked by the new utopias, and it is our intention to pursue this opening line.
 To scour the world in search of projects that demonstrate scenarios and attitudes of living that represent a positive way of looking to the future.
 Not so much new utopias of a technical nature, but rather humanistic and psychological: the ecology of exterior environments is preceded by that of interiors.
 In this sense the new Domus re-establishes its links with its origins as a 'Magazine for the home', offering examples of the dignity of living the city, objects and the home.
 The new design of the magazine will also evoke memories of the Domus of the past through the classic, radiant sequencing of its articles and images."
 The issues published under Mendini's direction were distinguished by cover portraits drawn by Lorenzo Mattotti.

 At the same time, Joseph Grima began his role as the magazine's new editor.
-He was mandated with two tasks: to create Domus Web whose graphic design was entrusted to Dan Hill, which went online on 9 December 2010 and to edit the paper version with graphics by Salottobuono (by Marco Ferrari from January 2013).
+He was mandated with two tasks: to create Domus Web whose graphic design was entrusted to Dan Hill, which went online on December 9, 2010 and to edit the paper version with graphics by Salottobuono.
 The April 2011 (issue 946) was the first issue published under Grima's direction.
 His co-editors were Marcello Minerbi and Roberto Zancan.
 According to publisher Giovanna Mazzocchi Bordone, Joseph Grima had the task of transforming Domus [10 ] : [...]
 "The magazine must delve more deeply, provide interpretive readings.
 The rest – trends, news, experiments – should showcase on all the platforms that today's technology allows us to use."

 The semi-native iPad edition was launched in September 2012 (issues 961 – 974).
-Under Manuel Erhenfeld and Marco Ferrari's artistic direction, the app was Merit Winner at the 48th SPD Annual Awards in the App of the Year and Best News App categories.
+The Domus app was designed by Domus creative director Marco Ferrari, with the collaboration of interaction designers Manuel Erhenfeld and Dan Hill, the app was Merit Winner at the 48th SPD Annual Awards in the App of the Year and Best News App categories.
 In September 2013, Joseph Grima handed the editorship over to Nicola Di Battista, deputy editor of the magazine in the 1990s, supported by a College of Masters (David Chipperfield, Kenneth Frampton, Hans Kollhoff, Werner Oechslin and Eduardo Souto de Moura) and a Study Center, comprising a team of young professionals.
 Di Battista's goal is to place people at the center of contemporary architecture.